olegkleiman/nativeSample/README.md

 ...
 runtime.release();
 ```
-Than the scipt containing 'call' method in its context may be executed:
+Than the scipt containing 'call' method in its context then may be executed:
 ```java
 runtime.executeVoidScript(""
  + "call(33, 'thirty three');\n";